jplimmer/ordbank/README.md

 └── README.md
 ```

+## 🚀 Future development

+Potential features and improvements include:

+- **Automatic word forms** - Integration with language APIs to automatically generate conjugations, declensions, and grammatical variations (plural forms, verb tenses, etc.) from a single word entry
+- **Import/export** - allow users to backup and share word lists
+- **Audio pronunciation** - speech-to-text and vice-versa for vocabulary practice

 ## 🧩 Contributing

-This is currently a personal project, but I'm open to contributions!
-If you'd like to contribute:
+This is currently a personal project, but suggestions and contributions are welcome!

+**For feature requests or bug reports:** Please open an issue first to discuss your ideas.

+**For code contributions:**

 1. Fork the repository.